You’ve secured a job interview, congratulations, all your hard work has paid off. Now it is time to take to prepare for the interview!

 3. Know the Company

 Research the company website, LinkedIn account, social media streams and searching for the company name in recent news.
 If you have difficulty, don’t hesitate to visit your local library and speak to a reference librarian who has access to tools and resources you may not know about.
 Researching the company will allow you to formulate a solid answer to the question, “what do you know about our company?”
 Your answer helps set you apart from job seekers who do not research.
-You can also formulate questions you want answered about culture, changes or other news you learned.
+You want to understand what challenges the company is facing and who the competitors are.
+Also formulate questions you want to be answered about culture, changes or other news you learned.

 4. Know the Interviewers

 Know something about the people who will interview you.
 Research them via LinkedIn and Google.
 You can decrease some of the stress associated with meeting people you don’t know by learning about their backgrounds, such as schools they attended, previous jobs held or maybe even outside interests.
 And if you have anything in common with them, it makes it easier to build rapport.

 Prepare a STAR story for every requirement listed in the job posting.
 For example, if the job requires you have the ability to communicate across divisions, recall a time when you had to interact with a cross-functional team and document the STAR story associated with that.

 Know exactly what you will say when asked, “tell me about yourself.”
 While reviewing the job description, you should have noticed what skills and experience seem to be most important to the company.
 You may also have conducted informational meetings with company insiders to uncover the skills and experience necessary for the role.
 Remember, your answer should take less than a minute, so you won’t have time to tell the interviewer everything.
 Highlight your three to five most relevant qualifications.
 Then, practice stringing them together cohesively.
 You can learn more about how to answer this question here.